 The game’s top streamers are among the world’s most popular gaming entertainers.
-Never heard of TF Blade or Tyler1?
+Never heard of Faker or Tyler1?
 Well, that’s what we’re here for.
 It’s time to get to know the top League streamers on Twitch.

 For the purpose of this list, we have mainly focused on streamers who play League of Legends as their only game or as their main focus.

 Tyler1 has had a long, bumpy streaming career.
-Known in the beginnings as the most toxic player in North America, Tyler1 is today one of the most popular League personalities.
+Originally known as the most toxic player in North America, Tyler1 is today one of the most popular League personalities.

-A former ADC turned jungler today, Tyler1 enjoys an average of around 30,000 views and has over 3.1 million followers.
+A former ADC-turned-jungler who turned top lane recently, Tyler1 enjoys an average of around 38,000 views and has over 4.2 million followers.

 Marcin “Jankos” Jankowski is one of the best junglers Europe has to offer.
-The G2 Esports superstar jungler is vocal and provides an educative stream.
-He offers insight into the current meta, analyzes the patch notes and provides a good hub for junglers to tune in to.
+The G2 Esports superstar jungler is vocal and provides an educational stream.
+He offers insight into the current meta, analyzes the patch notes, and provides a good hub for junglers to tune in to.

-A recent Pop Quiz done by Riot categorized him as the funniest guy in the League European Championship.
+During a recent pop quiz done by Riot, pro players categorized him as the funniest player in the League European Championship.
 While you might encounter some bursts of rage with indecent language, Jankos is overall quite calm and provides a great learning stream for new or established junglers.

-The three-time World Championship winner and one of the world’s best players Faker joined Twitch in 2017, after his team, T1, ended a long-running partnership with Azubu.
+As a three-time World Championship winner and one of the world’s best players, Faker joined Twitch in 2017 after his team T1 ended a long-running partnership with Azubu.

 Faker set records on his first day of streaming and has since become a regular streamer.
 He follows a set schedule, offering the world a glimpse into how one of the best mid laners on the planet plays the game.
 While he used to have an English translation during the streams, nowadays it’s all in Korean, but he offers translations over on his YouTube channel.

-Almost 30,000 viewers on average join Faker’s streams, and his following counts more than two million.
-If you’re hoping to see Faker playing anything other than League, you might be lucky if you tune in while he is in the queue for a game.
-He is usually playing mini-games while in the queue to his high MMR, which causes him to wait around 15 to 20 minutes for a League game.
+Almost 31,000 viewers on average join Faker’s streams, and his following counts more than three million.
+If you’re hoping to see Faker playing anything other than League, you might be lucky if you tune in while he is in queue for a game.
+He is usually playing mini-games while in queue to his high mmr, which causes him to wait around 15 to 20 minutes for a League game.

-Zaqueri “Aphromoo” Black is one of the most longevive LCS players.
+Zaqueri “Aphromoo” Black is one of the oldest LCS players.
 He was known as Rush Hour when he played alongside Doublelift on Counter Logic Gaming.
-He got a lot of fame for his support is easy clip from season two.
+He got a lot of fame for his “Support is Easy” clip from season two.

 He has vast experience in the bottom lane and is a good player to watch if you want to main support.
 He explains his moves and helps you obtain a better map awareness.

-Even though Aphromoo does not stream as often as other players, his advice is extremely valuable and you should tune in whenever possible to obtain a first-person confirmation.
+Even though Aphromoo does not stream as often as other players, his advice is valuable and you should tune in whenever possible to obtain to increase your knowledge of the game.